yuvarajsanjeevi/room-reservation-service/README.md

 ## Design & Implementation Decisions

-The assignment leaves a fair amount up to the candidate.
-Here's what I went with and why.
+The assignment leaves a lot of gaps, so here's what I decided and why.

-**Pricing** isn't specified anywhere, so `RoomPricingCalculator` just multiplies a configurable nightly rate per `RoomSegment` (`room-reservation.nightly-rates` in `application.yaml`) by the number of nights.
-If a real pricing service shows up later, only that one class needs to change.
+Nothing in the spec says what a room costs, so I didn't overthink it - `RoomPricingCalculator` looks up a nightly rate per `RoomSegment` from `application.yaml` (`room-reservation.nightly-rates`) and multiplies by the number of nights.
+Swap in a real pricing service later and this is the only class that changes.

-**The reservation id** has to be something a customer can type into a bank transfer reference, since the event's `transactionDescription` has an 8-character id tucked inside it (`"...P4145478"`).
-So `ReservationIdGenerator` builds a letter followed by 7 digits and skips `I`, `O` and `0` - easy to read aloud or copy off a screen without mixing anything up.
+Reservation ids needed to survive being typed into a bank transfer reference by hand, because that's literally where the confirmation comes from - the event's `transactionDescription` carries an 8-character id at the end (`"...P4145478"`). `ReservationIdGenerator` produces a letter plus 7 digits, skipping `I`, `O` and `0` so nobody misreads them off a screen or a receipt.

-The supplied OpenAPI spec's `servers.url` for credit-card-payment-service is broken (`http//:localhost:9090//host/...`), so `room-reservation.credit-card-payment.base-url` just uses the sensible reading of it instead: `http://localhost:9090/host/credit-card-payment-api`.
-You can override it per environment anyway.
+The OpenAPI spec I was given has a broken `servers.url` for credit-card-payment-service (`http//:localhost:9090//host/...` - note the missing colon).
+I read it as `http://localhost:9090/host/credit-card-payment-api` and wired that in as the default, configurable via `room-reservation.credit-card-payment.base-url` if it ever needs to point somewhere else.

-Reading the assignment literally - "if credit payment is confirmed, then confirm the room else throw an error" - a rejected payment creates nothing at all.
-It's never even saved, so the room stays available for the next guest instead of sitting cancelled and blocking it.
+Taking the assignment at its word - "if credit payment is confirmed, then confirm the room else throw an error" - a rejected credit card payment shouldn't leave anything behind.
+So it doesn't: nothing gets written to the database, and the room stays open for the next guest instead of showing up cancelled.

-Double-booking prevention isn't asked for explicitly, but a reservation service that lets two guests book the same room for the same week isn't really doing reservations. `ReservationRepository.existsOverlapping` rejects an overlapping room/date range with `409 Conflict`, checked before pricing or the credit card call runs - so a doomed request never has to wait on that call at all.
-Cancelled reservations free the room back up.
-That check alone can't stop two requests racing for the same room at the same instant, though - `V2__prevent_room_overlap_at_the_database.sql` adds a Postgres exclusion constraint on `(room_number, daterange)` as the real backstop, checked against a real database by `ReservationRepositoryIntegrationTest`.
+Nobody asked for double-booking protection outright, but a reservation system that hands the same room to two guests for the same week isn't much of a reservation system.
+`ReservationRepository.existsOverlapping` catches an overlapping room and date range with a `409` before pricing runs or the credit card service gets called - no point burning a paid API call on a request that's doomed anyway.
+Cancelling a reservation frees the room back up.
+That check alone doesn't cover two requests landing at the exact same moment, though, so `V2__prevent_room_overlap_at_the_database.sql` backs it up with a Postgres exclusion constraint on `(room_number, daterange)` - the real guarantee, and `ReservationRepositoryIntegrationTest` proves it against an actual database.

-Kafka delivers at-least-once, so `ProcessedPayment` records every `paymentId` once it's been applied - a redelivered event gets caught and skipped instead of double-crediting a reservation.
-Bank transfers can also show up as more than one payment, so `applyBankTransferPayment` just adds each one to the balance and confirms once the running total reaches the price.
+Kafka guarantees at-least-once delivery, not exactly-once, so `ProcessedPayment` keeps a record of every `paymentId` it's already handled.
+A redelivered event just gets skipped rather than crediting the same payment twice.
+Bank transfers can also arrive as several smaller payments instead of one lump sum, so `applyBankTransferPayment` adds each one to a running balance and only confirms once that balance covers the full price.

-For "2 days before the reservation start date," I took it as: from that point on, an unpaid bank-transfer reservation is fair game for cancellation.
-The scheduler runs hourly rather than daily (`room-reservation.cancellation-check-cron`), so nothing sits overdue for most of a day waiting on a once-a-day job.
-It also fetches candidates in capped batches (`CANCELLATION_BATCH_SIZE`) instead of loading every overdue reservation into memory at once.
-The trick is that it always asks for page 0, never an incrementing page number - cancelling a batch removes those rows from the query, so page 0 keeps handing back whatever's still left until nothing is.
+"2 days before the reservation start date" I took to mean: once you cross that line, an unpaid bank-transfer booking is fair game for cancellation.
+The scheduler checks hourly instead of once a day (`room-reservation.cancellation-check-cron`), so a booking doesn't sit overdue for most of a day before anything notices.
+It also works through candidates in capped batches (`CANCELLATION_BATCH_SIZE`) rather than pulling every overdue reservation into memory in one go - and it always re-queries page 0, never an incrementing page number, since cancelling a batch shrinks the result set and page 0 keeps landing on whatever's left.

-A Kafka message that doesn't parse - a `transactionDescription` that's the wrong length, or a missing `paymentId`/non-positive `amountReceived` - is never going to succeed no matter how many times it's retried. `KafkaConsumerConfig` marks those exceptions non-retryable so the listener logs it and moves on instead of getting stuck on that record.
+A Kafka message that's malformed - a `transactionDescription` of the wrong length, a missing `paymentId`, a zero or negative `amountReceived` - isn't going to start working if you just retry it.
+`KafkaConsumerConfig` treats those as non-retryable, so the listener logs the bad message and moves on instead of getting stuck reprocessing it forever.

-Cash reservations get confirmed without recording a payment.
-The assignment just says cash "must be confirmed immediately," with nothing about collecting money up front the way bank transfer and credit card do - so a cash reservation is created `CONFIRMED` with `amountReceived` at zero, on the assumption the money changes hands at the property.
+Cash gets confirmed without any payment record at all.
+The assignment only says cash "must be confirmed immediately" - nothing about collecting money upfront the way bank transfer and credit card do - so a cash reservation comes back `CONFIRMED` with `amountReceived` sitting at zero, on the assumption the money actually changes hands at the front desk.

 ## Trade-offs & What I'd Change

-The JPA entity doubles as the domain model.
-For a service this size, a separate persistence DTO would just mirror the same fields back and forth, so I skipped it - the cost is `Reservation` carrying JPA annotations next to its actual behavior.
-I'd split them apart if the domain rules ever got a lot more complex.

 Nightly rates are static config, not a real pricing service - fine for what the assignment asks, but an actual deployment would call out to a rates/inventory system instead.